PyFstat/PyFstat/README.md

 * Some optional plotting methods depend on the additional package [chainconsumer](https://github.com/Samreay/ChainConsumer) and some of the [examples](./examples) require this to run.
-  Gor `pip` users, this is most conveniently installed by
+  For `pip` users, this is most conveniently installed by
 ```
 pip install chainconsumer
 ```